-Now that you understand the concept and layers of guard retention and recovery and you know the main dangers of the leg drag, it’s time to think about leg drag counters.
+Now that you understand the concept and layers of guard retention and recovery and you know the main dangers of leg drag, it’s time to think about leg drag counters.
 As such, you should know that there aren’t many ways in which you can counter this pass.
 Even amongst those that exist, only a handful are truly effective against high-level opponents.

 As with every defense, we’ll start with how to prevent the leg drag pass.
 Next up, we’ll explore a couple of very effective counters.
-One of them is actually a real game changer, as it’ll get you on the opponent’s back or in a leg drag pass yourself.
-Finally, before we go into submission counter to the leg drag pass, we’ll go over some key drills for practicing leg drag counters.
+One of them is actually a real game-changer, as it’ll get you on the opponent’s back or in a leg drag pass yourself.
+Finally, before we go into the submission counter to the leg drag pass, we’ll go over some key drills for practicing leg drag counters.

 Simple prevention is actually the highest percentage counter you can do.
-The sooner you prevent the pass, the easier it is to replace guard and get straight back into the game.
+The sooner you prevent the pass, the easier it is to replace the guard and get straight back into the game.
 The key thing to focus on is hip mobility.
 To prevent the leg drag pass, you need to keep your hips mobile and move as soon as the opponent drags the leg across their body.
 The goal is simple – place your free foot on the opposite side hip.
 This is going to provide you with a pivot point to keep moving your hips.
 In essence, this completely nullifies the leg drag pass, and your opponent will have no choice but to give up on it.
 If they don’t you can still use the position to get back to guard very easily.

 This escape works off the same movement as the basic prevention.
 The thing with this is that it completely renders any re-counters useless.
 The defense starts the same as before, sneaking your leg in before the opponent lowers their weight.
-Still, this defense uses the fact that the first leg to touch the ground it the one on the drag side.
+Still, this defense uses the fact that the first leg to touch the ground is the one on the drag side.
 So, as you place your foot on their hip, your arm is going to underhoook the far leg of the opponent.

-This not only prevents the leg dra, but also gets you in the perfect position to invert.
+This not only prevents the leg drag but also gets you in the perfect position to invert.
 As you do, you must place both hooks behind their knees as soon as possible.
 From there, you can go into any attack you want, from back takes, to playing guard and even leg locks.